best-practice-and-impact/qa-of-code-guidance/book/code_documentation.md

 (generating_docs)=
 ## Generate documentation automatically

-This section does not describe a tool that writes your documentation for you.
-It does, however, describe tools that automate generation of searchable, user-friendly HTML documentation that can really provide a great experience for end-users.
+This section describes tools that automate generation of searchable, user-friendly HTML documentation that can really provide a great experience for end-users.
 Accurate, up to date and accessible documentation is one of the cornerstones of well-adopted, open-source packages.

 Perhaps it is worth reflecting on truly how much we use well-rendered documentation for our favourite programming packages.